ceph/ceph/doc/rados/configuration/network-config-ref.rst

 	sudo iptables -A INPUT -i {iface}  -m multiport -p tcp -s {ip-address}/{netmask} --dports 6800:6810 -j ACCEPT

 .. tip:: If you run metadata servers on the same host as the OSDs, you can consolidate the public network configuration step.
-Ensure you open a port for each daemon.
+Ensure you the number of ports required for each daemon.